 A dark wave pastiche of Joy Division’s Atmosphere, Object Objects brings some more traditional structure, adding an accumulative kineticism into the swell of down-beat electronica.

 Union exudes a tamed Clan of Xyloto vigour that is alluded to by the album as a whole.
 This song is a grower, and fully embodies the album’s frustrating qualities: the potential for a huge, collective sound, wasted with flimsy vocals and non-committal lyrics.

 Penultimate track, Deepest has similarities with American avant garde band Xiu Xiu, finally showing some vocal texture with vague backing vocals.

 Being an emergent artist, it’s unclear whether Depftord Goth should be praised or chastised for not hammering his tracks into the superior songs they so yearn to be.
 Synthesizers carry the cerebral weight without the Depeche Mode sexuality or Kraftwerk cool, alongside clap drums and introspective head-space ramblings.

 Nonetheless, the monotonous fog is pierced by the obvious inherent talent shimmering underneath.
 This is an album that deserves to be listened to, if only to ignite an intriguing question.

-Life after Defo is released 18th March 2013, but you can pre-order the album here.
+Life after Defo is released on 18th March 2013.

 Watch the video for Life after Defo here: